Margin Calculator

 How do I convert margin to markup (and vice versa)?▾

 Margin to markup: Markup = Margin ÷ (1 − Margin).
 For example, a 25% margin equals a 33.3% markup.
 Markup to margin: Margin = Markup ÷ (1 + Markup).
 A 50% markup equals a 33.3% margin.
 They are always different numbers for the same transaction.
+The Margin to Markup Converter handles this automatically.

 What margin do I need to cover a discount?▾